Housing Conditions Handbook

 Does It Cost Money to File a Housing Conditions Case?

 It depends.
 Filing a Housing Conditions case costs $15.
-But, you can ask for a fee waiver to file for free.
-The fee waiver form is included in the packet available at the top of this page.
+But, you can ask for a fee waiver to file for free using the fee waiver form.

 If you get one of the benefits listed on the fee waiver form, you should be able to file a case for free.
 Some examples of benefits that would count are: